Alerts

 Clinical interests: Solid tumor oncology, CAR T-cell therapy, BMT, pain and palliative care

-Hobbies: Spending time with friends and family, reading, traveling, attending concerts, and long walks my dogs, Ruth and Murphy.
+Hobbies: Spending time with friends and family, reading, traveling, attending concerts and long walks with my dogs, Ruth and Murphy.

 Why I chose The University of Kansas Health System: I chose The University of Kansas Health System for several reasons.
 I had an amazing experience as a PGY1 resident here.
 During my oncology rotation as a resident, I met so many incredible people in our cancer center and could see how supportive and encouraging the preceptors and residency leadership are.
 Additionally, our program offers so many incredible rotation opportunities, and it is a privilege to learn at an institution so highly celebrated for exceptional cancer care.